Léo Apotheker: Hewlett-Packard: 2010–2011

 On 30 September 2010, the Board of Directors of Hewlett-Packard announced the election of Apotheker as the company's Chief Executive Officer and President, effective 1 November.
-He succeeded Cathie Lesjak, who served as the company's interim CEO since 6 August, following the abrupt departure of former CEO Mark Hurd.
+He succeeded Cathie Lesjak, who was the company's interim CEO since 6 August, following the abrupt departure of former CEO Mark Hurd.
 Hurd had been forced to resign after an internal investigation into a sexual harassment claim (that found him not guilty) uncovered expense-account irregularities.

 During Apotheker's tenure at HP, the stock dropped about 40%.
 It dropped nearly 25% on 19 August 2011 after HP announced a number of seemingly abrupt strategic decisions: to discontinue its webOS device business (mobile phones and tablet computers), to begin planning to divest its personal computer division, and to acquire British software firm Autonomy for a significant premium.
-Over the months following Apotheker's departure, HP eventually spun off the remaining webOS assets into a new subsidiary, Gram; backtracked on any plans to spin-off its personal computer division; and wrote-down almost $9 billion related to the Autonomy acquisition, which it indicated was due to a lack of due diligence during the acquisition process under Apotheker.
+Over the months following Apotheker's departure, HP eventually spun off the remaining webOS assets into a new subsidiary, Gram; backtracked on any plans to spin off its personal computer division; and wrote-down almost $9 billion related to the Autonomy acquisition, which it indicated was due to a lack of due diligence during the acquisition process under Apotheker.

-On 22 September 2011, the HP Board of Directors replaced Apotheker as chief executive, effective immediately, with fellow board member and former eBay chief Meg Whitman.
-Though Apotheker served barely ten months, he received over $13 million in compensation: a severance payment of $7.2 million, shares worth $3.56 million, and a performance bonus of $2.4 million, although the company lost more than $30 billion in market capitalization during his tenure.
+On 22 September 2011, the HP board of directors replaced Apotheker as chief executive, effective immediately, with fellow board member and former eBay chief Meg Whitman.
+Though Apotheker was CEO barely ten months, he received over $13 million in compensation: a severance payment of $7.2 million, shares worth $3.56 million, and a performance bonus of $2.4 million, although the company lost more than $30 billion in market capitalization during his tenure.

 After HP: 2011–present

 After HP, Apotheker returned to Paris.
 He, along with some private equity firms in Silicon Valley, are considering investing in mature and distressed companies.
 In March 2012, he appeared on a conference call, hosted by Nomura Securities analyst Rick Sherlund.

 On 1 June 2012, he was appointed as an independent director to board of the Paris-based information technology services provider, Steria.

-He currently sits on the supervisory boards of Schneider Electric SA, Steria, and GT Nexus.
+He sits on the supervisory boards of Schneider Electric SA, Steria, and GT Nexus.
 He is also a board member of PlaNet Finance, a non-profit organization.

 In December 2012, he was appointed Chairman of the board at KMD, a Danish information technology service provider.

 In 2014, he joined UNIT4—a Dutch software provider headquartered in the Netherlands—as Non-Executive Chairman of the Board.

 In May 2016, he joined Signavio GmbH—a German software provider headquartered in Berlin—as Non-Executive Chairman of the company's Advisory Board.

 In 2021, he joined Appway as first independent board member.

 In May 2022, Eudonet Group appoints him to its board of directors as chair.